Smoothing Binary Optimization: A Primal-Dual Perspective: Methodology

 \begin{example}[Max-Cut] Let $f(\vx) \coloneqq \vx^\top \mW \vx - \vone^\top \mW \vx$ and $g(x_i) \coloneqq x_i^2 - x_i$.
 Then the fractional solution $\vx^t \coloneqq (\frac{1}{2}, \ldots, \frac{1}{2}) \in \mathbb{R}^n$ yields $\nabla_\vx L(\vx^t,\vy^t) = 0$ for any $\vy^t \in \mathbb{R}^n$. \end{example}

 To overcome this limitation, we incorporate targeted perturbations to prevent convergence to fractional points.
 Specifically, given an initial solution $(\vx^0,\vy^0) \in [0,1]^n \times \mathbb{R}^n_{++}$, maximum iterations $T_{\max}$, and tolerance $\delta > 0$, we iteratively perform the updates in~(\ref{eq:GDA_for_QUBOdd}).
-When $x_i^t$ stabilizes near $\frac{1}{2}$ (see Step~\ref{algorithm:step:perturb}), we perturb it to maintain a minimum distance of $\delta$ from $\frac{1}{2}$.
+When $x_i^t$ is closed to and tends to stagnate near $\frac12$, we perturb it to maintain a minimum distance of $\delta$ from $\frac{1}{2}$.
 The complete procedure is described in Algorithm~\ref{alg:PDBO}.

-We note that for any fixed $\vy$, the function $f_\vy(\vx) \coloneqq L(\vx,\vy)$ remains an \textit{extension} of $F$, with Hessian $\nabla_\vx^2 f_\vy(\vx) = \nabla_\vx^2 f(\vx) + \text{diag}(\vy)$.
-By initializing $\vy$ as a positive vector with sufficiently large entries, the landscape evolves from strongly convex to non-convex during optimization.
-This transition shifts the algorithmic emphasis from solution quality toward integrality enforcement.
-As established in Section~\ref{subsubsec:convergence_analysis}, PDBO guarantees convergence to integer solutions, eliminating the need for rounding.